kbenzie/git-issue/README.md

 ## BUGS

-* `Gogs` does not support editing _labels_, a warning will be omitted if this is attempted.
+* `Gogs` does not reliably support repeatedly editing _labels_, a warning will be omitted if this is attempted.

 Please report any issues on [GitHub][issues].

 ## HISTORY

+0.2.5 - Add support for editing Gogs issue labels.

 0.2.4 - Respect `issue.<service>.url` when set.